openshift/cluster-logging-operator/README.md

 The CLO does not collect or forward logs itself: it starts, configures, monitors and manages the components that do the work.

+CLO currently uses:
+* Fluentd as collector/forwarder
-CLO currently uses Fluentd as collector/forwarder, Elasticsearch as default store and Kibana for visualization.
+* Elasticsearch as default store
+* Kibana for visualization.

 The goal is to *encapsulate* those technologies behind APIs so that:

 1. The user has less to learn, and has a simpler experience to control logging.